judy2k/blackish/.github/ISSUE_TEMPLATE/bug_report.md

 Please make sure that the bug is not already fixed either in newer versions or the current development version.
 To confirm this, you have three options:

-1. Update Black's version if a newer release exists: `pip install -U blackish`
+1. Update Black's version if a newer release exists: `pip install -U grey`
-2. Use the online formatter at <https://blackish.vercel.app/?version=main>, which will use the latest main branch.
+2. Use the online formatter at <https://grey.vercel.app/?version=main>, which will use the latest main branch.
 3. Or run _Black_ on your machine:
    - create a new virtualenv (make sure it's the same Python version);